neal-o-r/pyjoyplot/README.md

 # Usage

 Accepts a DataFrame as input, and can be used to make grouped line plots or histograms.

+Install from PyPI, ```pip install pyjoyplot```

 ```

 	Args:
-		data (pd.DataFrame): DataFrame holding all data
+		data (pd.DataFrame): DataFrame holding all data       -- required
-		x (str)  : DataFrame column to use as x value
+		x (str)  : DataFrame column to use as x value         -- required
-		y (str)  : DataFrame column to use as y values (if making a line plot)
+		y (str)  : DataFrame column to use as y values        -- required, if making a line plot
-		hue (str): DataFrame column to use to group data
+		hue (str): DataFrame column to use to group data      -- required
-		kind (str): specify plot type; line or hist
+		kind (str): specify plot type; line or hist 	      -- default = line
-		offset (int/float): vertical seperation between plots
+		offset (int/float): vertical seperation between plots -- default = 0.75
-		cmap (str/list): name of matplotlib cmap, or list
+		cmap (str/list): name of matplotlib cmap, or list     -- default = 'Dark2'
 				 of colors to be used for plots
-		smooth (int): smoothing window, if smoothing to be applied
+		smooth (int): smoothing window,                       -- default = 1 (no smoothing)
-		order (list): order of categories - top to bottom
+		order (list): order of categories - top to bottom     -- default = None
-		bins (int/list): bins if using hist. int for all hists to have same bins
+		bins (int/list): bins if using hist.
+				 int for all hists to have same bins
-				 else list of bin no. for each histogram
+				 else list of bin numbers	      -- default = 10
 ```